peterhinch/micropython_ra8875/docs/GUI.md

 code: this is because the GUI runs the callbacks.

 All controls and displays have a `tft` property which is the `TFT` instance.
-This enables callbacks to access drawing primitives.
+This enables callbacks to access the driver's graphics primitives.

 ## 2.5 Screens